MihneaToader/AutoSceneFun/README.md

 <details>

 For each recording, create a new folder within the `data` directory.
 An example scene can be found [here](https://polybox.ethz.ch/index.php/s/4XrXz0gl9Ev5C8Q).
 Please move this example to `data/example`.
+The folder has to be moved not copied as copying changes the folder creation time.

 The data must adhere to specific naming conventions:
 * Camera positions must include `camera` and `position` in the name.